codedemonuk/operations-review-2020/src/index.md

 <!-- .slide: data-background="./img/rachael-henning-_x7gBguT-qQ-unsplash.jpg" -->
 ### Infrastructure

+- Email
+- Decomissioning old servers
+- Migration to Cloud Hosting
+- Security
+- Supporting agile working

 Note:

 There has been a lot of infrastructure changes in the last year.
 Changes to the secure government email system has meant the decommissioning of the GCSX email environment and the implementation of the new dmarc email environment.
-The team have continue the migration of email accounts to O365.
+The team have continue the migration of email accounts to Office 365.
-This project will be completed early next year with all but a few accounts migrated to O365.
+This project will be completed early this year with all but a few accounts migrated to O365.

 A major project has been the decommissioning of a large number of Windows 2008 servers which will no longer be supported by Microsoft after January 2020.